codeslp/cars_db/README.md

 This project involves creating and normalizing a PostgreSQL database using this dataset of used cars: [Kaggle cars data](https://www.kaggle.com/datasets/rakkesharv/used-cars-detailed-dataset).

+## Project Overview

+The project performs the following tasks:

+1. **Data Loading**: The script starts by loading a dataset containing used car data.

+2. **Data Cleaning**: The following cleaning steps are performed:
+    - Stripping of trailing and leading whitespaces.
+    - Removal of punctuation marks.
+    - Standardization of date formats.

+3. **Data Normalization**: The cleaned data is then normalized according to the rules of First Normal Form (1NF), Second Normal Form (2NF).

+4. **Database Population**: After normalization, the data is loaded into a PostgreSQL database.
+This involves creation of the necessary tables, and insertion of the data into the tables.

+## For details on how I planned and tracked this process look at [this notebook](https://github.com/codeslp/cars_db/blob/master/to_do.ipynb)
 ## Setup

 1. Clone this repository to your local machine.